fairtracks/fairtracks_standard/docs/fairtracks.schema.md

 ## @schema

-The JSON Schema absolute URL.
-Used to link JSON data to a JSON schema.
+The absolute URL of the most recent major version of the relevant FAIRtracks JSON Schema that is backwards-compatible with the current JSON document.
 Must match the value of '\$id' in the linked schema

 `@schema`